jaimiles23/Multiplication-Medley/README.md

 - `int_incorrect`: int, number of times user answered incorrectly

-There are _2 challenges_ with this nested dictionary data structure.
+There are _2 challenges_ with this data structure.

 1. **Repetitive dictionay keys between dates**.